smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 ### Handlers

-Before we progress onto a more general look at the current service builder, we should familiarize ourselves with the specifics of the `Handler` trait:
+An core concept in the current service builder is the `Handler` trait:

 ```rust
 pub trait Handler<T, Input> {